AlekseyUsov/openshift-logforwarding-splunk/README.md

 #### Fluentd

-By default, SSL communication between the platform deployed Fluentd instances and the LogForwarding instance is enabled by default.
-It can be disabled by setting the `forwarding.fluentd.ssl=false` value.
+SSL communication between the platform deployed Fluentd instances and the LogForwarding instance is enabled by default.
+It can be disabled by setting the `forwarding.{app,infra,audit}.fluentd.ssl=false` values.
 A default certificate and private key is available for use by default (CN=openshift-logforwarding-splunk.openshift-logging.svc).
-Otherwise, certificates can be provided by setting the `forwarding.fluentd.caFile` and `forwarding.fluentd.keyFile` to a path relative to the chart.
+Otherwise, certificates can be provided by setting the `forwarding.{app,infra,audit}.fluentd.caFile` and `forwarding.{app,infra,audit}.fluentd.keyFile` to a path relative to the chart.

 #### Splunk

 Communication between the Fluentd Forwarder and Splunk can be exchanged using certificates.
-The certificate file can be referenced by setting the `forwarding.splunk.caFile` value.
+The certificate file can be referenced by setting the `forwarding.{app,infra,audit}.splunk.caFile` value.

 By default, certificate verification is disabled between the two components.
-It can be enabled by specifying `forwarding.splunk.insecure=false`
+It can be enabled by specifying `forwarding.{app,infra,audit}.splunk.insecure=false`

-## Splunk HEC Token
+## Splunk HEC Tokens

-A HEC token is used to communicate between the Fluentd forwarder and Splunk.
-It is required and can be provided in the `forwarding.splunk.token` value.
+HEC tokens are used to communicate between the Fluentd forwarder and Splunk.
+They are required and can be provided in the `forwarding.{app,infra,audit}.splunk.token` values for the corresponding log type.

+## Splunk Indexes

+Logs of different types can be sent to different indexes and different HEC endpoints identified by `forwarding.{app,infra,audit}.splunk.index` and `forwarding.{app,infra,audit}.splunk.hostname` values, respectivelly.

 ## Installation and Deployment